matloff/regtools/UnbalancedClasses.md

 > (frauds) account for 0.172% of all transactions.

-Due to privacy concerns, PCA has been used to replace most of the features.
-So the PCs make up most of our new features, though two original features have been retained.
+Due to privacy concerns, PCA has been used to replace most of the features,  though two original features have been retained.

 ## Motivating example:  Optical letter recognition